University of Wisconsin–Madison

 Worksheets used to calculate the amount of federal funds to be returned are available upon request.

-Yes, with a couple of provisions: that you fulfilled any requirement to repay federal funds from the term you withdrew from and are not jeopardized by failing to make financial aid satisfactory academic progress, i.e. a 67% completion rate of all credits attempted, as a cumulative read more about financial aid eligibility.
+Yes, with a couple of provisions: that you fulfilled any requirement to repay federal funds from the term you withdrew from and are not jeopardized by failing to make financial aid satisfactory academic progress, i.e. a 67% completion rate of all credits attempted, as a cumulative.
+Refer to the Office of Student Financial Aid’s website for more information about financial aid eligibility.

 Repayment includes paying the school for funds they returned to the Title IV programs on your behalf and the lack of a hold on your enrollment for a past due balance.